 2. The attacker is just like various evangelical Christian fundamentalists or narrow moralists: he would like the Aesthetic Realism Foundation to call homosexuality a sin, or at least a sickness.
 Sorry.
 What the Friends of Aesthetic Realism won’t do for the right wing, it won’t do for him: that is not how Aesthetic Realism sees the matter.

-3. The Friends of Aesthetic Realism also will not comply with the attacker and say that no one really changed from homosexuality through study of Aesthetic Realism, and that Aesthetic Realism was wrong on the subject.
+3. The Friends of Aesthetic Realism also will not comply with the attacker and say that no one really changed from homosexuality through study of Aesthetic Realism.
 Men and women have changed; the change is real, and full.
 The Aesthetic Realism Foundation was never in the business of saying people should change; but some persons wanted to change, and did.

-4. Whatever the attacker wants to do with it, however he wants to twist it or find “hidden meanings” in the above statement, it has been the statement of the Aesthetic Realism Foundation on the subject for 20 years.
+4. Whatever the attacker wants to do with it, however he wants to twist it or find “hidden meanings” in it, this has been the statement of the Aesthetic Realism Foundation on the subject for over 30 years.

 5. That statement is very clear and straightforward.
 It’s not an attempt to hide anything.
 There’s plenty of battling on the subject of homosexuality at this time.
 The Aesthetic Realism Foundation wants to stay out of it.
 If the attacker wishes to say that because the Foundation doesn’t want either to be used by the Christian right (with which it very much disagrees about homosexuality and so much more) or misseen by others, the Foundation is therefore trying to cover up in some way—well, let him say it, but it’s not true.
 The Foundation is not going to change its policy, expressed in the above statement, because he wants it to.